 You can claim the cost of tools and equipment you use for work, including repairs and insurance.
-For example, a circular saw, concrete mixer or screwdriver set.

 If a tool or equipment costs:

-- more than \$300 you claim a deduction for the cost over a number of years (decline in value) - cost \$300 or less (and doesn't form part of a set that costs more than \$300) - you can claim an immediate deduction for the whole cost. - You can't claim tools and equipment that are supplied by your employer or another person.

-If you also use the tools and equipment for private purposes, you can only claim the work-related portion.
-You will also need to apportion the cost of insurance and repairs between private and work-related use.
+- more than \$300 you claim a deduction for the cost over a number of years (decline in value) - \$300 or less (and doesn't form part of a set that costs more than \$300) you can claim an immediate deduction for the whole cost. - You can't claim tools and equipment that are supplied by your employer or another person.
+If you also use the tools and equipment for private purposes, you can only claim the workrelated portion.